Functions Can Return References

 Uh, I don't think it's a huge surprise because we've already seen it.

-Yes—our assignment operator had to return a reference.
+Yes—assignment operators have to return a reference.

 I remember, too!
 We had to say